teja624/docker-atom-tutorial/README.md

 - '-d':    Detached mode.
 Run the container in the background.

 - '--restart':  Restart policy of always so that if the container exits, Docker will restart it.
 - '--name':     Name of Docker container to be used to stop, start, remove the container.
-Name it as will.
+Name it at will.
-- '--hostname': Hostname within Docker.
-Accessible from other Docker instances if within a Custom Docker Network.
+- '--hostname': Hostname for the docker instance.
+Accessible from other Docker instances by its hostname if within a Custom Docker Network.
 - '--volume':   Maps Host volumes to Docker volumes so they are one and the same. <local>:<container>
 - '-p':         Maps Host ports to Docker ports so they are one and the same. <local>:<container>